websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/creating-and-managing-search-blueprints.md

    ![This Element gives a boost of ten to content found on sites the searching user is a member of.](./creating-and-managing-search-blueprints/images/04.png)
 1. Add as many Elements as needed to configure the search query as desired.

-   See [Search Blueprints Elements Reference](./search-blueprints-elements-reference.md) (not yet written) for a description of each out of the box Element.
+   See [Search Blueprints Elements Reference](./search-blueprints-elements-reference.md) for a description of each out of the box Element.

 1. If any custom Elements are required, add the Custom JSON Element to the Query Builder and write the query clause you need.

-   See [Creating Elements](./creating-elements.md) (not yet written) to learn about building Custom JSON Elements.
+   See [Creating Elements](./creating-elements.md) to learn about building Custom JSON Elements.

 <!-- TODO: Remove not yet written statements when written -->